Training: Test-Driven Development in Java

 Event Type

-This is a full-day open (anyone can register) instructor-led classroom training about Test-Driven Development in Java.
+This is a 3 full days open (anyone can register) instructor-led classroom training about Test-Driven Development in Java.
 The number of seats is limited to ensure the best quality training for the participants.
 The course fee includes snacks and lunch.

 Trainer